ashrufsyed/iitm_thesis/README.md

 # A New and Improved LaTeX class for Synopsis and Dissertations submitted to IIT Madras

-- Modified the templates and files in complaint with [Feb-2021 Formatting guidelines of IIT Madras](FormatsGuidelinesProformas/RevisedFormatsGuidelines_ThesisSynopsis.pdf).
+- Modified the templates and files in compliance with [Feb-2021 Formatting guidelines of IIT Madras](FormatsGuidelinesProformas/RevisedFormatsGuidelines_ThesisSynopsis.pdf).
 - This is a LaTeX2e system with a `iitmdiss.cls` file and various templates ([`thesis.tex`](thesis.tex), [`synopsis.tex`](synopsis.tex) and [`chapter.tex`](chapter.tex)) that should format a report as per these guidelines.
 - The page layout is set using the `geometry` package.